fangohr/micromagnetic-standard-problem-ferromagnetic-resonance/readme.md

     $ git checkout Dynamic_txyz.txt mxs.npy mys.npy mzs.npy
     ```

+### Nmag mesh discretiszation

+As discussed in section 3D of the paper, finite element and finite difference
+techniques produce slightly different results due to their different handling
+of demagnetization energy.

+The finite element approach can be brought into agreement with finite
+difference through an appropriate choice of mesh discretization.
+The standard
+simulation uses one based on a 5x5x5nm cell size, but in figure 13 we show the
+spectra resulting from a 2x2x1nm cell size.
+This mesh is also provided, and
+can be utilized in simulations by changing the parameter `meshName` in
+`relax.py` and `dynamic.py` to `mesh_221.nmesh.h5`

 ## Todo
-1. Check and prood-read the readme in particular the installation instructions
+1. Check and proof-read the readme in particular the installation instructions
    for OOMMF

 2. Understand why the output of the standard problem for `Nmag` varies between